ractivejs/ractivejs.github.io/docs/api/instance-methods.md

 ---

-## ractive.getNodeInfo()
+## ractive.getContext()

-This is an instance specific version of [`Ractive.getNodeInfo()`](../api/static-methods.md#ractivegetnodeinfo) that will only search the local instance DOM for a matching node when a selector is given.
+This is an instance specific version of [`Ractive.getContext()`](../api/static-methods.md#ractivegetcontext) that will only search the local instance DOM for a matching node when a selector is given.
 If the given value is not a string, then it is passed directly through to the static version of this method.

 **Syntax**

-- `ractive.getNodeInfo(node)`
+- `ractive.getContext(node)`

 **Arguments**